A NASH Diet Food List for Your Liver

 Healthy fats

-Fat is a staple of any diet.
-But there are good fats and bad fats.
+Fat is a staple of any diet, but there are good fats and bad fats.
 It is important to eat the right kinds if you have NASH.
-Saturated fats and trans fats promote high cholesterol, which is a comorbidity of NASH.
-So, avoid those and include healthy sources of fats such as:2,3
+Saturated and trans fats promote high cholesterol, a comorbidity of NASH.
+Avoid those and include healthy sources such as:2,3

 • Avocado